 Court of Appeal, Dublin

-Reserving judgment, Mr Justice John Edwards, who sat with Mr Justice Patrick McCarthy and Ms Justice Isobel Kennedy, said the court hoped to deliver its decision on March 11 next.
+Justice John Edwards, presiding with Justice Patrick McCarthy and Justice Isobel Kennedy, reserved judgment in the case.